donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 As a part of his/her final responsibility for a collection, it is recommended that a collection manager checks the contributions of all persons that have write access to this collection.
 For that purpose, a collection manager can make use of a monitoring tool (available to all users) that produces a log of all the changes in the collection, specifying who uploaded/modified which file at what time (source verification).

-#### 8.3.6	Data/study type specific

-To be provided.

-#### 8.3.7	Centre specific DCN_S

-The following scheme is recommended for the names of the files/folders that contain a participant’s data:

->XXXX.

-If folders are used to organize files, then only the folder’s name must be in accordance with this scheme.

 ## 9	Research Documentation Collection